 How GPS Tracking Works In Car

 A GPS tracker is used to gather low-level radio signals from the network of satellites orbiting the Earth and use those signals to determine a wealth of data related to location and position.
 After recording the meticulous data directly to an onboard GPS receiver or transmitting the information to an off-site computer server all of the information can then instantly be accessed by a computer, mobile device, or tablet with Internet capabilities.
-The GPS tracking data can be transmitted via a cellular data module embedded in the GPS tracker or alternative source such as a radio.
-GPS tracking data gathered and stored onto the car GPS tracking device can include information such as speed, altitude, longitude positions, latitude positions, times en route, times departed, and more.
+The GPS tracking data can be transmitted via a cellular data module embedded in the GPS tracker or an alternative source such as a radio.
+GPS tracking data gathered and stored in the car GPS tracking device can include information such as speed, altitude, longitude positions, latitude positions, times en route, times departed, and more.

 When placed in an area with ideal reception, a quality GPS tracker can be accurate up to 2.5 meters, or approximately 6 feet.

-What Is The Benefits Of GPS Tracking
+What Are The Benefits Of GPS Tracking?

 Top 10 GPS Tracking FAQs